 Divorce statistics in Mexico

-The number of divorces registered in Mexico increased in recent years, with nearly 140,000 divorces recorded in 2016.
-The divorce statistics from 2015 to 2017 are given below:
+The number of divorces registered in Mexico increased in the last 25 years, with nearly 8.6 divorces per 100 marriages recorded in 2001.
+The divorce statistics from 2021 and 2022 are given below:

 Our divorce lawyers in Mexico can help you with more information about the divorce procedures and can help you with legal representation.
-Contact us for more information about our services.
 You can also get in touch with our immigration lawyers in Mexico if you are interested in the types of visas available.
 If you want to apply for a residency permit in Mexico, contact our lawyers to learn about the various options.
 For example, applicants must demonstrate that they have sufficient monthly income or savings/investments to cover their living expenses in Mexico.
 Proof of monthly pension, salary, or investment income received in the previous six months is one option.
-To learn about the others, get in touch with our lawyers.